umbraco/UmbracoDocs/Reference/Config/index.md

 This file can be found at the following path: /config/404handlers.config

 ### [applications.config](applications/index.md)
-Configutation options of setting up sections within the Umbraco Backoffice.
+Configuration options of setting up sections within the Umbraco Backoffice.

 This file can be found at the following path: /config/applications.config